 b.
 Xicola RM, Bontu S, Doyle BJ, Rawson J, Garre P, et al. Association of a let-7 miRNA binding region of TGFBR1 with hereditary mismatch repair proficient colorectal cancer (MSS HNPCC).
 Carcinogenesis.
 2016 Aug;37(8):751-8.
 PMCID: PMC4967215.

-African Americans; Digestive System Neoplasms; Genetics, Medical; Genetics, Population; Colorectal Neoplasms; Lynch Syndrome II
+Black or African American; Digestive System Neoplasms; Genetics, Medical; Genetics, Population; Colorectal Neoplasms; Lynch Syndrome II

 Cancer; Nutrition; Health Equity, Disparities, Social Determinants and Justice

 - "What the Primary Care Provider Needs to Know About Hereditary Colorectal Cancer"J Clin Outcomes Manage,16(12):1-9